epfl-ada/ada-2023-project-nada2023/docs/index.md

 - Due to gloablisation, over the past few decades the investments in publicity abroad has drastically increased, and due to new technologies it is much easier to reach a wider audience
 - Thanks to internet, it is much easier to gather data on international box office now than before, so we might have more accurate distribution of the box office per country

+Our following network graph illuminates the flow of movie exports across continents, with a spotlight on the USA and Europe as key players.
+These regions dominate both in producing and exporting films, particularly to each other, underscoring their significant roles in the global film industry.
+This visualization captures the essence of their cinematic exchange and the wider reach of their movies worldwide, reflecting the universal appeal and cross-cultural impact of cinema.

 ![region_to_region](network_region_files/network_region_62_0.png)

 ## Influence of the genre

  The first factor we studied was the influence of the genre on the international success of movies.
 We looked at the proportion of the box office done outside of the production countries, and the total box office, for each genre.
 We also looked at the evolution of the proportion of the box office done outside of the production countries for each genre across time.

- First, in order to get an idea of how many genres each movie has, here is a histogram of the number of movies per number of genres :
+First, in order to get an idea of how many genres there are per movie, here is a histogram representing the distribution of the number of genres across movies: